cammytown/bot-aukerman/README.md

 inspire other characters to behave similarly; like a mind virus.

 # NOTES / POINTS OF INTEREST
-- Named after Scott Aukerman as a tribute to his legendary work hosting legendary improvisational comedy show **Comedy Bang!
+- Named after Scott Aukerman as tribute to his work as creator and host of legendary improvisational comedy show **Comedy Bang!
 Bang!**.